dharmik529/470FinalProject/README.md

    - Example: `if (myNum > 0) { print 'Positive' }`

 ### Example Exercise
-Write a MyLang program that calculates the sum of two numbers and prints the result.
+Write a Symplnym program that calculates the sum of two numbers and prints the result.
 - number num1 = 10
 - number num2 = 20
 - number sum = num1 + num2